glorialulu/TSNet/README.rst

 --------

 TSNet is a Python package designed to perform transient simulation in water distribution networks.
-The software includes capability to:
+The software includes capabilities to:

 * Create water network models based on .inp files
 * Generate transient events by operating valves and pumps